-For car or motorcycle 1-, 2-, or 3-year licences (Group 1), you must meet the following criteria and you must notify the DVLA:
+For car or motorcycle 1-,2-,or 3-year licences (Group 1), you must meet the following criteria if you use insulin or a tablet which carries a risk of hypoglycaemia:

-- You have adequate awareness of hypoglycaemia. - No more than one episode of severe hypoglycaemia in the preceding 12 months. - Appropriate blood glucose monitoring. - You are not regarded as a likely risk to the public while driving. - You meet the visual standards for acuity and visual field.

-You will have to sign to say you will comply with healthcare professionals' instructions and report any change in your condition to the DVLA.
+- You have adequate awareness of hypoglycaemia. - No more than one episode of severe hypoglycaemia, while awake, in the preceding 12 months or the most recent episode occurred more than 3 months ago.
+Severe hypoglycaemia is defined as requiring the assistance of another person. - You must practice appropriate blood glucose monitoring as described on page 5 of this leaflet. - If you use insulin, you will have to sign to say you will comply with healthcare professionals' instructions, report any changes in your conditions to the DVLA, and you will practice appropriate blood glucose monitoring as described on page 5 in this leaflet. - · You are under regular review.